yewstack/yew/docs/concepts/components.md

 The `Message` type is used to send messages to a component after an event has taken place; for example you might want to undertake some action when a user clicks a button or scrolls down the page.
-Because components tend to have to respond to more than one event, the `Message` type will normally be an enum, where each member of the enumeration is an event to be handled.
+Because components tend to have to respond to more than one event, the `Message` type will normally be an enum, where each variant is an event to be handled.

 When organising your codebase, it is sensible to include the definition of the `Message` type in the same module in which your component is defined.
 You may find it helpful to adopt a consistent naming